jagodki/qZeb3D/README.md

 <img src="screenshots/screenshot_app.png">
 </p>

 1. First press the import-button and choose one of the three files of a ZEB-track.
 The software searches in the same directory and all subdirectories for the other 2 files.
+The calculated point cloud will be displayed in the software.
 2. After importing the data and calculating the point cloud, select the track in the tree view for preparing the export.
 3. Press the export-button and type in the name of the resulting file (including the extension of the file).

+The encircled button (Import and Export) starts the import and export at one time.
+There is no need to select a track in the tree view.
+The point cloud will not be displayed in the software (huge reduction of RAM usage and calculation time).

 ### Build the application
 If you build the application, remember to remove the hard coded path to the settings-file if necessary.